Gwanda Lithium

 ongoing

-In letter from Environmenta Management Authority the company was instructed to undertake consultations with custodians of the graves within the mine site.
-This was after the EIA Report done by the company had been submitted for approval to EMA without information on how the graves would be dealt with.
-Albeit concerned families could not be interviewed, what is fundamental is that the lithium company had neglected to deal with graves within the mine in its EIA Report.
-Failure to provide sufficient information and failure to consult custodians of the graves could result in conflicts after mining operations commenced.
+In a letter from the Environmental Management Authority (EMA), the company was instructed to undertake consultations with custodians of graves within the mine site.
+This was after the environmental impact assessment (EIA) done by the company had been submitted for approval to EMA, without information on how the graves would be dealt with.
+Failure to provide sufficient information and failure to consult the custodians of the graves could result in conflicts once mining operations commence.

 Year: 2025Countries: ZimbabweRelated: Gwanda Lithium